ccxxrr12/cheatengine-mcp-bridge/README.md

 > *"Find all functions that access the player health address."*
 > *"What's the structure at this pointer?
 Show me all the fields."*
-> *"Trace every instruction that writes to this memory—invisibly."*
+> *"Trace every instruction that writes to this memory: invisibly."*

 **That's exactly what this does.**